AAyushDange/Kratin-assignment/README.md

 # Kratin-assignment
+Problem Statement - Identify one use case for elderly care (for the age group 65+) and create a working prototype to demonstrate your idea using technology known to you.

 1. A first display page where a user have to login/signup for the use.
 ![Alt text](/1st.png?raw=true "Optional Title")
 2. After the user is loged in succefully the user will we redirected to the homepage where an user can access the various sections.